 More Able and Talented (MAT) students are well catered for as part of a Grange education.
 In the classroom, students have various extension and challenge activities and an 'academic inspiration' portal on our VLE, Firefly to further their curiosity.
-Eleven Year 8 & 9 pupils undertook a Head's Award where they took the opportunity to study something that they are interested in in more depth.
-An intellectually fascinating evening saw all students presenting their findings with the audience enjoying topics as diverse as on 'Lepidopterology - The Study of Butterflies and Moths' and 'Diversity in Parliament'.
+Twenty seven pupils from Years 7 to 10 undertook a Head's Award where they took the opportunity to study something that they are interested in in more depth.
+An intellectually fascinating evening saw all students presenting their findings with the audience enjoying topics as diverse as 'Why we are addicted to ultra-processed foods' and 'The future of Artificial Intelligence'.
 Mirroring this opportunity, significant numbers of A Level students undertake an optional Extended Project Qualification alongside their A Level subjects, relishing the opportunity to undertake independent research in a topic of their choice.